ptgroup/stepper-motor-controller/README.md

 A controller for the PTGroup stepper motor microwave generator.

-## Using the project
-1. Open the motor_controller.lvproj project
-2. Within the project viewer, open motor_controller.vi
-3. Run the project

 ## Modifying the project
 There is a git repository in this folder so that you can branch/do whatever with it.
 Hosted under `ptgroup2@bitbucket.org/ptgroup2/stepper-motor-controller` (private repo)